improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 These are a bit special too.
 Looking at the first nvarchar(100) field we can convert 0n25832 to 0x64E7.
 0xE7 being the type ID of 231.
 0x64 being the length of 100, stored as a two byte smallint.
 This shows that the parsing of non-max (n)varchar fields is pretty much in line with the rest so far.

-The nvarchar(max) differs in that it only stores the type ID, there’s no length.
-Given the lack of a length (technically the invalid length of 0 is stored), we read it as being –1, telling us that it’s a LOB/MAX field being stored with a max_length of –1 and a maximum in_row length of 8000, provided it’s not stored off-row.
+The nvarchar(max) differs in that it only stores the type ID, there's no length.
+Given the lack of a length (technically the invalid length of 0 is stored), we read it as being –1, telling us that it's a LOB/MAX field being stored with a max_length of –1 and a maximum in_row length of 8000, provided it's not stored off-row.

 Varbinary seems to follow the exact same format.